tldr-pages/tldr/pages/common/u3d.md

 # u3d

-> Set of tools to interact with Unity from command-line.
+> A set of tools to interact with Unity.
 > More information: <https://github.com/DragonBox/u3d>.

-- Open project from the current directory in correct Unity version:
+- Open the project in the current directory using the correct Unity version:

 `u3d`